 Fortunately the hotel has plenty of space to relax indoors, with lots of comfy sofas and a great reading room.

 Despite the weather though, we enjoyed several trips down the hill to the beautiful sheltered bay.

 Perfect for families and swimmers, the sandy beach offers some of the safest bathing in Cornwall.

 And if you want to work off some calories, its position on the south west coastal path makes it great for walks.

-We didn’t have time to venture any further afield during our stay, but Llawnroc is also positioned in easy reach of two of Cornwall’s top tourist attractions, the Eden Project and the Lost Gardens of Heligan.
+We didn’t have time to venture any further afield during our stay, but Llawnroc is also positioned in easy reach of two of Cornwall’s top tourist attractions, the Eden Project and the Lost Gardens

 With so much both indoors and outdoors, The Llawnroc (‘Cornwall’ spelt backwards if you were wondering!) is a true Cornish gem.

 - The Llawnroc Hotel, Chute Lane, Gorran Haven, St Austell, Cornwall.